ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

               servicePort: 80
     ```
     {: pre}
-    Replace <glb_name>.<your_domain_name> with the URL you defined in the previous section.
+    Replace `<glb_name>.<your_domain_name>` with the URL you defined in the previous section.
-* Deploy this resource in both UK and US South clusters, after setting the KUBECONFIG variable for the respective region clusters:
+1. Deploy this resource in both UK and US South clusters, after setting the KUBECONFIG variable for the respective region clusters:
    ```bash
    kubectl create -f glb-ingress.yaml
    ```
    {: pre}
-   It returns message like `ingress.extention "glb-ingress" created`
+   It outputs the message `ingress.extension "glb-ingress" created`.

 At this stage, you have successfully configured a Global Load Balancer with Kubernetes clusters across multiple regions.
 You can access the GLB URL `http://<glb_name>.<your_domain_name>` to view your application.
 Based on your location, you are redirected to the closest cluster - or a cluster from the default pool if CIS was not able to map your IP address to a specific region.